Sytchie/cqca/README.md

 ### Glider
 Since quantum gates, especially Pauli gates, are unitary, they are able to cancel each other out into identity gates.
 With the right configuration, the "active" gates (i.e., those, which are not the identity gates) propagate to a certain direction, leaving behind only "inactive" identity gates.

-**Example:** Starting with Pauli X and Z gates next to each other, for example, produces a basic glider.
+**Example:** Starting with Pauli X and Z gates next to each other produces a basic glider.

 ```python